 Append the New Data to a Label

-If the additional data you’ve got has a location component – an address, a state, a ZIP code – it can be imported into MBO.
+If the additional data you’ve got has a location component – an address, a state, a ZIP code – it can be imported into Map Business Online.
 From there you can append columns of that data to map layer labels and territory labels in your map.

 A common example of this would be adding sales activity by street address to an existing sales territory map.
 All those sales records can be aggregated by county, state, ZIP code or even across an entire territory.